narenallam/OrderMatchingSystem/README.md

         $ python DataGenerator.py 10
         - above command generates orders.csv with random Buy and Sell of Random Quantity
         $ python DataGenerator.py sample
-        - above command generates sample data of 10 orders and creats orders.csv
+        - above command generates sample data of 10 orders and creates orders.csv

 ## Utilities

-    Logger.hpp - this is a wrapper for 'spdlog' - fast asynchronous logging console and file based logging hasbeen implemented, console based logging is used in the application for time being.
+    Logger.hpp - this is a wrapper for 'spdlog' - fast asynchronous logging console and file based logging has been implemented, console based logging is used in the application for time being.
     Boost::test - for unit testing
     CSVIterator.hpp - for csv reading

-## How to run the apllication
+## How to run the application

 ### Prerequisites: